Atmospheric collapse and re-inflation through impacts for terrestrial planets around M dwarfs: Theory

 Not all impacts trigger reinflation.
 As well as striking the planet's nightside where the volatile ices are located, the impactor must supply sufficient total energy to vaporise a critical mass of volatile ice.
 The kinetic energy of an incoming impactor is

 where $m_{imp}$ and $v_{imp}$ are the mass and velocity of the impactor.
 The speed of the impactor on impact depends on the planet's gravitational potential as well as the impactor's excess speed on entering the planet's sphere of influence.
 The effective minimum speed of an impactor hitting an airless planet is the escape velocity of the planet, $v_{esc}$.
-Here we use $v_{imp} \equiv v_{esc}$ as a conservative estimate of the incoming impactor's speed.
+Here we define $v_{imp} \equiv v_{esc}$, using the escape velocity as a conservative lower bound on the incoming impactor's speed.

 The energy necessary to vaporise a critical mass of volatiles, $m_{c} = {4\pi R_p^2 p_{c}}/{g}$, is given by :

 where $l_{\rm{CO_2}}$ is the latent heat, $c_{p,\rm{CO_2}}$ the specific heat capacity and $\Delta T = T_{sub, \rm{CO_2}} - T_{surf}$ is the difference between the sublimation temperature and the surface temperature.
 The nightside temperature is likely to be extremely low, so we conservatively set $\Delta T = T_{sub, \rm{CO_2}}$.
 For reference, permanently shadowed craters on Mercury and the Moon reach only 40-50K \citep{Mukai1997}.
 Additionally, the choice of $T_{surf}$ has a minor impact on the outcome since the specific heat term is about an order of magnitude smaller than the latent heat term for CO$_2$.